Austin FX4: FL2

 The Austin FL2 Hire Car was the limousine version of the FX4.
 Introduced at the same time as the FX4, it was aimed at the private hire, limousine and funeral trade and this market was the main reason why the petrol engine was offered in the vehicle.
-It had forward-facing occasional seats, a second front seat and carried no roof sign.
+It had forward-facing occasional seats and a second front seat, and carried no roof sign.
 It could also be ordered with special trim at extra cost.
 It was also the base of a few hearses.

-The FL2 was relaunched in 1982 as the FL2 London Limousine, based on the FX4R.
-Air conditioning was offered as well as a wider range of luxury interior options, including a cocktail cabinet and custom sound systems.
+The FL2 was relaunched in 1982 as the FL2 London Limousine, based on the FX4R and developed in collaboration with Newport Pagnell engineering company Tickford.
+Air conditioning was offered as well as a wider range of luxury interior options, including a cocktail cabinet and a four speaker radio/cassette and colour television system.
 Three stretch versions were built, with four doors and an 18-inch extension between the front and rear doors.
 A six-door version of the FX4S was also built.
 The FL2 designation was dropped around 1987, but limousine versions of the Fairway were ordered, the most prominent being that belonging to the Crown Prince of Tonga.

 The FL2 and the FX4 were also sold to private customers.
 FL2 customers included Prince Philip, Duke of Edinburgh and Laurence Olivier.
 Stephen Fry owned a Fairway as his own private transport.
 An FL2 limousine was the official car of the Governor of the Falkland Islands, Rex Hunt, at the time of the Argentine invasion.